shivanya-chandra/pcllab.github.io/docs/handbook/web-experiments/file-types.md

 These files define styling for web pages.
 Most experiments won't require any additions other than the files included in the base `experiment.html`.
 Some plugins may require linking a css file, and previous experiments can be used as example.

+This is how styles are included to an experiment.
 ```html
 <!-- ...inside experiment.html -->